-Pension and Postretirement Benefit Plans
+Pension and Other Postretirement Plans

-Substantially all U.S. employees of the Company hired before July 1, 2007 are covered by a non-contributory, defined benefit pension plan that is qualified under Section 401(a) of the Internal Revenue Code (the "Qualified Plan").
-Unfunded Nonqualified supplementary plans (the "Supplemental Plans") cover certain executives.
+Substantially all of the U.S. employees of the Company who were hired before July 1, 2007 are covered by a non-contributory, defined benefit pension plan that is qualified under Section 401(a) of the Internal Revenue Code (the "Qualified Plan").
+Unfunded supplementary plans (the "Supplemental Plans") cover certain executives.
 These pension plans generally provide pension benefits that are based on each employee's years of credited service and on compensation levels specified in the plans.
 The Company's policy is to fund at least the amounts sufficient to meet minimum funding requirements under applicable employee benefit and tax laws.
-Liabilities for benefits payable under the Supplemental Plans are accrued by the Company and are funded when paid to participants and beneficiaries.
+Liabilities for benefits payable under the Supplemental Plans are accrued by the Company and are funded when paid to the participants and beneficiaries.
+The Qualified Plan ceased future benefit accruals after December 31, 2010.